x64nik/blog/posts/argocd-pr-deployments.md

         retention-days: 1
 ```

-In this job we are doing lot of things, just take sometime and gothrough it.
-Basically we are extracting the short sha hash from the commit hash, loging to aws ecr, building the docker imag with docker meta acion and publishing it to our aws ecr repo and then tipycal trivy scan to scan the image generate sbom and create a github artifact.
+This job extracts the short SHA hash from the commit, logs into AWS ECR, builds the Docker image, publishes it to our ECR repository, and runs a Trivy scan to generate an SBOM and create a GitHub artifact.

-### Label the PR as preivew-ready
+### Label the PR as preview-ready

-This is very important step.
-Our argocd is monitoring the repo PRs but its not taking any action until and unless there is a `preview-ready` label on that PR.
+This is a very important step.
+Our ArgoCD is monitoring the repository PRs, but it's not taking any action until there is a `preview-ready` label on that PR.
 ```yaml
 pr-ready:
   needs: build-scan-push